AJstudiosit/wdyc-plugin/README.md

 **COMMANDS**
 - /ss \<player> - Send the command executor and player to the server chosen in the config
 - /endss \<player> - Send the command executor and player to the server chosen in the config
-- /report \<player> \<motivo> - Send a message to those with wdyc.reports.see permission with the command executor, player and reason
+- /report \<player> \<reason> - Send a message to those with wdyc.reports.see permission with the command executor, player and reason
 - /reportlist \<player> - Show the last report received by a player

 **PERMS**